 2. Manning our visitor centre and helping visitors

 3. Helping with children’s birthday parties, Pony Days and group visits

-- Helping at fates and fairs, at Hope Pastures and off-site
+4. Helping at fetes and fairs, at Hope Pastures and off-site

-If you can help, please complete the relevant Volunteer Registration Form and submit it to us.
+If you can help, please complete our Volunteer Registration Form and submit it to us.
 Once we have your form we’ll get in touch with you about the role(s) you’re interested in and organise an induction.

 Please use the correct form, as we need different information about what you wish to do.

 Please note that for stable/yard volunteering we usually need you to be able to commit to at least half a day a week.
 For all other roles you can volunteer as little or as often as you like.